matthewkeating/tasks/README.md

 * Allows common/routine operations to be executed via keyboard shortcuts
 * Provides a minimalist/streamlined user interface

-> [!IMPORTANT]
-> Tasks was designed, developed, and tested on MacOS.
-Your mileage may vary on Windows.

 ## Features
 In addition to the basics (i.e., creating and completing tasks), Tasks implements a number features to boost productivity.